-The LT8608S is a monolithic constant frequency current mode step-down DC/DC converter.
+The LT8607 is a monolithic constant frequency current mode step-down DC/DC converter.
 An oscillator with frequency set using a resistor on the RT pin turns on the internal top power switch at the beginning of each clock cycle.
 Current in the inductor then increases until the top switch current comparator trips and turns off the top power switch.
 The peak inductor current at which the top switch turns off is controlled by the voltage on the internal VC node.
-The error amplifier servos the VC node by comparing the voltage on the VFB pin with an internal 0.774V reference.
+The error amplifier servos the VC node by comparing the voltage on the $V{FB}$ pin with an internal 0.778V reference.
 When the load current increases it causes a reduction in the feedback voltage relative to the reference leading the error amplifier to raise the VC voltage until the average inductor current matches the new load current.
 When the top power switch turns off the synchronous power switch turns on until the next clock cycle begins or inductor current falls to zero.
 If overload conditions result in excess current flowing through the bottom switch, the next clock cycle will be delayed until switch current returns to a safe level.

-If the EN/UV pin is low, the LT8608S is shut down and draws $1\mu$ A from the input.
-When the EN/UV pin is above 1.04V, the switching regulator becomes active.
+If the EN/UV pin is low, the LT8607 is shut down and draws $1\mu$ A from the input.
+When the EN/UV pin is above 1.05V, the switching regulator becomes active.

-To optimize efficiency at light loads, the LT8608S enters Burst Mode operation during light load situations.
+To optimize efficiency at light loads, the LT8607 enters Burst Mode operation during light load situations.
 Between bursts, all circuitry associated with controlling the output switch is shut down, reducing the input supply current to 1.7μA.
-In a typical application, 3μA will be consumed from the input supply when regulating with no load.
+In a typical application, 3.0μA will be consumed from the input supply when regulating with no load.
 The SYNC pin is tied low to use Burst Mode operation and can be floated to use pulse-skipping mode.
 If a clock is applied to the SYNC pin the part will synchronize to an external clock frequency and operate in pulse-skipping mode.
 While in pulse-skipping mode the oscillator operates continuously and positive SW transitions are aligned to the clock.
-During light loads, switch pulses are skipped to regulate the output and the guiescent current will be several mA.
-The SYNC pin may be tied high for spread spectrum modulation mode, and the LT8608S will operate similar to pulse-skipping mode but vary the clock frequency to reduce EMI.
+During light loads, switch pulses are skipped to regulate the output and the quiescent current will be several mA.
+The SYNC pin may be tied high for spread spectrum modulation mode, and the LT8607 will operate similar to pulseskipping mode but vary the clock frequency to reduce EMI.
+The LT8607 DFN has no SYNC pin and will always operate in Burst Mode operation.
+The LT8607B has no SYNC pin and will operate in pulse-skipping mode.

-Comparators monitoring the FB pin voltage will pull the PG pin low if the output voltage varies more than $\pm 8.0\%$ (typical) from the set point, or if a fault condition is present.
+Comparators monitoring the FB pin voltage will pull the PG pin low if the output voltage varies more than $\pm 8.5\%$ (typical) from the set point, or if a fault condition is present.

-The oscillator reduces the LT8608S's operating frequency when the voltage at the FB pin is low.
+The oscillator reduces the LT8607's operating frequency when the voltage at the FB pin is low and the part is in Burst Mode operation.
 This frequency foldback helps to control the inductor current when the output voltage is lower than the programmed value which occurs during start-up.
-Frequency foldback is only enabled when SYNC is tied to ground, enabling Burst Mode operation.